493 College Street, 203.432.3323

 SOCY 581b, Intermediate Methods in Quantitative Sociology Ronald Kwon

 Second part of a two-term introduction to statistical analysis for quantitative social science research.
 Covers review of linear regression; introduction to models for categorical and count data, the analysis of time data, and longitudinal data; overview of missing data and weighting; and discussion of data that are complicated by issues of nonrandom design.
 Prerequisite: SOCY 580.

 SOCY 584b / AFAM 584b, Inequality, Race, and the City Elijah Anderson

 Urban inequality in America.
 The racial iconography of the city is explored and represented, and the dominant cultural narrative of civic pluralism is considered.
 Topics of concern include urban poverty, race relations, ethnicity, class, privilege, education, social networks, social deviance, and crime.

-SOCY 595a or b, Inequality and Life Course Workshop Staff
+SOCY 595a or b, Stratification and Inequality Workshop Staff

-SOCY 598a and SOCY 599b, Independent Study Staff
+SOCY 598a and SOCY 599b, Independent Study Philip Gorski

 By arrangement with faculty.
 When students register for the course online, the dropdown menu should be completed.

 SOCY 602b, Poverty and Social Welfare Policy in the United States Lloyd Grieger